Pandas dataframe allows you to store data in rows and column format.

 In this section, you’ll learn how to select rows from the pandas dataframe where column values start with a specific string.

-.
-You can assign a boolean value that needs to be used for elements that are not a proper String.
-For example, NaN
+• Assign a boolean value to be used for elements that are not proper strings

 Code